mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 ## Parametric Modifications: The API

 Several types of changes to models revolve around the parameters themselves, and may include updating the values of parameters and changing parameter connections without altering the elements of the components themselves or changing the general component structure of the model.
-The most useful functions of the common API in these cases are likely **[`update_param!`](@ref)/[`update_params!`](@ref), [`disconnect_param!`](@ref), and [`connect_param!`](@ref)**.
-For detail on these functions see the API reference guide, Reference Guide: The Mimi API.
+The most useful functions of the common API in these cases are likely **[`update_param!`](@ref)/[`update_params!`](@ref), [`disconnect_param!`](@ref), [`add_shared_param`](@ref) and [`connect_param!`](@ref)**.
+For detail on these functions see the How To Guide 5: Parameters and Variables and the API reference guide, Reference Guide: The Mimi API.

-The parameters in the original model receive their values either from exogenously set model parameters through external parameter connections, or from another component's variable through an internal parameter connection.
+The parameters in the original model receive their values either from exogenously set model parameters (shared or unshared as described in How To Guide 5) through external parameter connections, or from another component's variable through an internal parameter connection.

 The functions [`update_param!`](@ref) and [`update_params!`](@ref) allow you to change the value associated with a model parameter.
 If the model parameter is shared, obtain the shared model parameter name (often this will be the same as the parameter name by default) and use the following to update it:
 ```julia